happybeing/vdash/README.md

 You can check the status of package `safe-vdash` in your distribution and choose whether to install from there or get the most recent version as explained below.

 ## Install from crates.io

+You must first install Rust.
+This applies to Windows, Linux and Mac so start with step 1 and then select the subsequent section for your operating system.

 1 Install **Rust** via https://doc.rust-lang.org/cargo/getting-started/installation.html